3 observations after Sixers squander 15-point lead in loss to Grizzlies

 With the undermanned Sixers needing someone to handle backup ball handling duties, Dowtin stepped up and made plenty of positive plays.
 He posted 10 points, six assists and three steals.
 True to his reputation, the 26-year-old has looked to be an attentive, responsible defender and sensible decision-maker.
 Those traits came in handy Wednesday.

+“He’s had a journey,” Oubre said of Dowtin.
+“Coming from the G League, that’s a grind, right?
+For him to come out here and just stay poised and be able to do what Coach needs him to do, it says a lot about him as a player and as a professional.
+I’m really proud of him.

+“I love the pace that he plays with.
+I just love how he’s composed.
+He attacks when he needs to attack, he gets guys open when he needs to get guys open.
+I think that he has a place in this league.
+I just want him to continue to use these games and gain more and more confidence, and realize that he belongs here.”

 Oubre continued doing his thing as an aggressive off-the-bench scorer.
 He made a few bad mistakes — sizing up a couple of corner threes with his foot out of bounds, for instance — but the Sixers were generally glad to have Oubre in attack mode.
-Oubre attempted nine free throws and hit all of them.
+Although Oubre shot only 7 for 21 from the field, he attempted nine free throws and hit all of them.

-Payne and Hield both chipped in useful scoring and largely played the drive-and-kick, quick-decision style Nurse wants to see, though neither delivered what the Sixers required down the stretch.
+Payne and Hield both chipped in useful scoring and largely played the drive-and-kick, quick-decision style Nurse wants to see, but neither delivered what the Sixers required down the stretch.
 Each starting guard went 6 for 17 from the floor.
+They combined to go 3 for 12 in the fourth quarter.

 Harris struggles and Sixers play a woeful fourth quarter